Emma-Farrar/Emma-Farrar/_posts/2021-02-12-review-one.md

 ![A screenshot of the Graph](https://Emma-Farrar.github.io/Emma-Farrar/images/SGraph.jpg)

 The Ethics tab is a short explanation of the meaning and methodology behind the project.
 It demonstrates the directors’ credibility on the subject and their passion about it.
-I think this was a nice section to include so that visitors have a better understanding about the importance of this project and how useful it could be in the gay community.
+This was a nice section to include so that visitors have a better understanding about the importance of this project and how useful it could be in the gay community.

 The News tab has a number of articles about the project to help get people interested in the idea of a gay travel guide.
 It might be useful to have a short introduction so that when you clicked that tab you knew exactly what you were looking at.